Briarcliff Manor Fire Department: 1970s to present

+In 2018, the department's chief Michael Garcia, who had resigned the previous year, was convicted of embezzlement of $120,000 of department funds; the village had lost $800,000 as a result of the embezzlement.
+A finance committee was created to oversee future department finances.
 Until 2021, the fire department was required to source 55 percent of its volunteers from within municipal boundaries.
 Due to the village's small size and its stations' proximity to other municipalities, and amid difficulty recruiting volunteers for the department, a state law was passed exempting the fire department from the membership requirement.